 - Select New step.
 In the search box, enter Blob, and from the result panel select the Azure Blob Storage and choose the Create blob (v2) action.

-- If you don’t have yet a connection create you first need to create the connection by setting the following configurations and then click Create:
+- If you don’t have a connection yet, you first need to create the connection by setting the following configurations and then clicking Create:

 - Connection name: Display connection name

-- Authentication type: the connector supports a variety of authentication types.
-In this POC, we will be using Access Key.
+- Authentication type: The connector supports a variety of authentication types.
+In this POC, we will be using an Access Key.

-- Azure Storage Account name: Name of the storage account the connector we create above.
+- Azure Storage Account name: Name of the storage account that the connector we created above.
 We will be using dvspocproductsstracc.

 - Then provide the following information: